gilch/hissp/README.md

 No, because CPython doesn't.
 If a Python implementation has it, Hissp will too, when run on that implementation.

-But you can increase the recursion limit with `sys..setrecursionlimit`.
+You can increase the recursion limit with `sys..setrecursionlimit`.
 Better not increase it too much if you don't like segfaults, but you can trampoline instead.
 See Drython's `loop()` function.
 Or use it.
 Clojure does it about the same way.